aanis434/blog/README.md

 # Blog

 The blog is my learning project.
 I love to explore.
-To learn the Django framework, I developed this project.
+To pursue the Django framework, I developed this project.
 Though it is my first project on Django, I  enjoyed a lot doing this project and become a big fan of Django.

 ## This project was developed with: